 What would being in a constant experiment do for me?

-First it would require me to drop my assumptions.
-Instead of just farting out an answer in full automatic mode, I would have to think about everything, and put my assumptions to the test.
+First, it would require me to drop my assumptions.
+Instead of just farting out an answer in fully automatic mode, I would have to think about everything and put my assumptions to the test.
 One thing I can be sure of is that I will find new possibilities I’ve been ignoring.
-Mainly because of past experiences that where less than positive.
+Mainly because of past experiences that were less than positive.
 We all have those but would rather not go back to retrace them in the fear that the pain would still be there.
-Pain that can signify fairlie or loss.
+Pain that can signify Fairlie or loss.

 The second benefit I can think of is that having more experience I might be able to combine two or more different experiences into something completely new.
 I still can’t tell what that will be, but I will keep you guys posted.